Hermann-web/blog/docs/blog/posts/code-practises/software-licences.md

 Examples include

-- __LGPL (Lesser General Public License):__:
+=== ":octicons-file-code-16: `LGPL (Lesser General Public License)`"

     - Requires users (`U1`) to share modifications and contributions (only the part of the software that use a LGPL licenced code) to the software under the same license (LGPL).
     - Mandates `U1` making the source code available to anyone (`U2`) receiving the software and providing a copy of the license along with it.
     - So basically, requires that modifications to the code be released under the same license.

-- **Others**
-  - Microsoft Reciprocal License (Ms-RL)
-  - LGPL + disclaimer

-- __GPL (General Public License):__:
+=== ":octicons-file-code-16: `GPL (General Public License)`"

     - Extend LGPL rules
     - Require the entire codebase become GPL licenced if any part uses GPL-licensed code, ensuring the software remains open source.
     - Require the entire codebase should to be shared with user `U2` when distributing the software
     - So basically, requires that any software that use a GPL licenced code become a GPL licence software that share its codebase.

-- __AGPL (Affero General Public License):__:
+=== ":octicons-file-code-16: `AGPL (Affero General Public License)`"

     - Extends GPL's rules to apply even when software is accessed via a network.

-- __SSPL (Server Side Public License):__:
+=== ":octicons-file-code-16: `SSPL (Server Side Public License)`"

     - Extend AGPL rules
     - Requires sharing the entire codebase (at least, containing one SSPL-licensed code) with the public (not only user `U2` whose you distribute it to) when using SSPL-licensed code.
     - Mongo DB uses this license.

-- __MPL (Mozilla Public License) / EPL (Eclipse Public License):__:
+=== ":octicons-file-code-16: `MPL (Mozilla Public License) / EPL (Eclipse Public License)`"

     - Similar to LGPL, these licenses require modified code portions to be released under the same license but not the entire program.
 So it allows linking with non-free software
     - Similar to LGPL, requires that modifications to the code be released under the same license

+=== ":octicons-file-code-16: `Others`"

+    - Microsoft Reciprocal License (Ms-RL)
+    - LGPL + disclaimer

 ## Proprietary Licenses